-Asian (black, silver, and bighead) carp were imported into the United States to clean algae from tanks in commercial fish farms and sewage treatment plants.
+Asian (silver and bighead) carp were imported into the United States to clean algae from tanks in commercial fish farms and sewage treatment plants.
 Due to releases or escapes caused by flooding, they’ve spread in recent decades and thrive in many rivers.
 They are also becoming a threat to lakes.

 Fish from both species can top 50 pounds.
 Large silver carp can leap 10 feet into the air when startled by boat motors, which can cause serious injuries to passengers in moving boats and tear up gear.

 Both silver and bighead carp are plankton feeders and they deplete food used by native sport fishes such as bass and crappie when they are young.
 One native sport fish, the paddlefish, feeds on plankton through its entire life cycle.